volkanto/volkanto.github.io/_posts/2018-01-18-redis-docker.md

 layout: post
 title: "Redis setup on Docker"
 description: "How to install Redis on Docker"
-category: cache software
+category: cache
-tags: redis docker cache
+tags: redis docker cache code
 ---

 ### Redis setup on Docker